How To Get To Messages Stored Media

 Historical Evolution of Media Management in Messaging Apps

 In the early days of messaging, media sharing was a relatively basic feature.
 Early SMS systems primarily supported text, and the introduction of MMS (Multimedia Messaging Service) allowed for the transmission of small images and audio files.
-However, the user experience was often clunky, and file sizes were severely limited.
+That said, the user experience was often clunky, and file sizes were severely limited.

 Storage Locations: Device vs. Cloud